-Every time I go to a sub shop, I always order the Italian sandwich.
+Every time I go to a sub sandwich shop, I always order the Italian sandwich.
 Ok, maybe not always, sometimes I'll go with a turkey club, but the flavors of all the Italian meats like pepperoni, salami, ham with provolone or mozzarella cheese are typically my usual craving.
-Even better than a cold Italian sub is a HOT Italian sandwich loaded with warm slices of meat and melty cheese between crispy bread like these Baked Italian Crescent Sandwiches.
+Even better than Italian cold cuts is a HOT Italian sandwich loaded with warm slices of meat and melty cheese between crispy halves of bread like these baked Italian cresecent sandwiches.

 This is one of the easiest recipes ever!
-Do not click away from this one, because you will want to save this for a quick lunch or dinner, or throw it together for an easy appetizer that everyone, and I mean EVERYONE, will love.
+Do not click away from this one, because you want to save this for a quick lunch or dinner, or throw it together for an easy appetizer that everyone, and I mean EVERYONE, loves.

 This recipe is super easy with the use of refrigerated crescent dough.
 I use the tubes crescent sheets that Pillsbury sells, but you can also use the tubes of crescent rolls and just seal the perforated edges together.
 Either way, you will need two 8 oz. tubes and a few other items.

 - Refrigerated crescent dough (2 tubes) -- any brand will work.

 - Sliced salami (6 oz.) -- I prefer hard salami or genoa salami.

 - Smoked ham slices (6 oz.) -- Or maybe you prefer prosciutto?

 - Pepperoni slices (3 oz.) -- My favorite part.

 - Sliced Mozzarella (8 oz.) -- Or try provolone cheese.

 - Pickled peppers (optional) -- Adds a kick!